-OPT-V 680 Introduction to Clinic (2.5 cr.)
-P: V 551, V 553, V 631, V 632, V 633, V 644, V 652, V 654, and a passing score on the Clinical Competency Examination in V 654.
+OPT-V 680 Introduction to Clinic (Summer Clinic) (2.5 cr.)
+P: Students must be in good academic standing, have completed all lecture and laboratory courses with a passing grade through the second professional year of study, and have passed the V 654 competency examination.

 Introduction to clinical practice in visual analysis, optometric procedures, case conference; discussion and patient care for three 40-hour weeks during the summer, or the equivalent by arrangement.